Deluxe Corporation: Corporate overview

 Deluxe Corporation is a publicly traded company listed on the New York Stock Exchange under the ticker symbol DLX.
 Headquartered in Minneapolis, Minnesota the company operates four primary business divisions: B2B payments, data, print, and merchant services.

 Through its payments platforms, Deluxe processes more than $2.8 trillion in annual transactions for clients that include small businesses, large enterprises, financial institutions, and government agencies.
-The print division continues to produce checks, business forms, and other printed products for consumers and organizations.
+The print division continues to produce personal checks, business checks, business forms, and other printed products for consumers and organizations.

 As of 2025, Deluxe remains one of the largest commercial check printers in the United States by volume, even as payments and data solutions account for a growing share of its revenue.
 For check printing, customers cite Deluxe's national scale, security features, and long-standing relationships with banks and businesses while its integrated payments and data solutions appeal to businesses seeking to consolidate services with a single provider.